CodingFriends/file-vault/README.md

 composer require coding-friends/file-vault
 ```

+Note:
+This package supports S3 storage out-of-the-box and thus has a sub-dependency for `league/flysystem-aws-s3-v3`.
+Compare [Laravel Filesystem Documentation](https://laravel.com/docs/9.x/filesystem#s3-driver-configuration).

 ## Usage

 ### Description
 This package will automatically register a facade called `FileVault`.
-The `FileVault` facade is using the Laravel `Storage` and will allow you to specify a `disk`, just as you would normally do when working with Laravel Storage.
+The `FileVault` facade is using the Laravel `Storage` and will allow you to specify a `disk`, just as you would normally do when working with [Laravel Storage](https://laravel.com/docs/9.x/filesystem).

 All file names/paths that you will have to pass into the package encrypt/decrypt functions are relative to the disk root folder.
 By default, the `local` disk is used, but you can either specify a different disk each time you call one of `FileVault` methods, or you can set the default disk to something else, by publishing this package's config file.

 If you want to change the default `disk` or change the `key`/`cipher` used for encryption, you can publish the config file: